rspack-contrib/rsbuild-plugin-devtools-json/README.md

 }
 ```

-where `root` is the absolute path to your `{projectRoot}` folder, and `uuid` is a random v4 UUID, generated the first time that you start the Rsbuild dev server with the plugin installed (it is henceforth cached in the Rsbuild cache folder).
+Here `root` is the absolute path to your `{projectRoot}` folder, and `uuid` is a random v4 UUID, generated the first time that you start the Rsbuild dev server with the plugin installed (it is henceforth cached in the Rsbuild cache folder).

 ## Credits